za213/bernie-targeting/README.md

 ### About the `bernie-targeting` Repo

 This repo contains a number of resources useful for performing common campaign-related data science tasks.
 Much of the code in this repo relies on Civis Platform, a research infrastructure built on AWS, often utilized for political campaigns.
-The SQL code in the repo uses [Redshift SQL](https://aws.amazon.com/redshift/) and many of the modeling functions utilize the [Civis API](https://civis-python.readthedocs.io/en/stable/).
-In terms of data, the scripts reference data available through the DNC Phoenix database and supplementary geotables linked below.
-If these requirements are met, it is possible to use this code to spin up a [covariate matrix](https://github.com/Bernie-2020/bernie-targeting/blob/master/modeling-frame/rainbow-modeling-frame.sql) with over 500+ ML-ready predictors and an analysis table to apply demographic and socioeconomic labels to all individuals in the Phoenix database.
-There are also starter-scripts for building ML models in the [modeling]( https://github.com/Bernie-2020/bernie-targeting/tree/master/modeling) folder and [SQL code](https://github.com/Bernie-2020/bernie-targeting/tree/master/universes) for organizing campaign data into a voter contact universes table.
-The code is not actively maintained and won't run out of the box due to database dependencies, but we will do our best to respond to questions posed via issues.
+The SQL code in the repo is [Redshift SQL](https://aws.amazon.com/redshift/) and many of the modeling functions utilize the [Civis API](https://civis-python.readthedocs.io/en/stable/).
+Many of the scripts reference data available through the DNC Phoenix database, supplementary geotables ([available here]((https://uchicago.box.com/s/4b2vzr2mu7z2nbo3tx9mlorotah71xqt)), and proprietary campaign data.
+For this reason most of the code will require some modification, but can serve as a useful blueprint for setting up a data science capability on a campaign.

+A high level summary of some of the demostration code available in this repo:
+* [SQL code](https://github.com/Bernie-2020/bernie-targeting/blob/master/modeling-frame/rainbow-modeling-frame.sql) to create a covariate matrix with over 500+ ML-ready predictors
+* [SQL code](https://github.com/Bernie-2020/bernie-targeting/blob/master/modeling-frame/rainbow-analytics-frame.sql) to create an analysis table that applies demographic and socioeconomic labels to all individuals in the Phoenix database
+* [Python scripts](https://github.com/Bernie-2020/bernie-targeting/tree/master/modeling) to train ML models in Civis Platform and generate predictions
+* [SQL code](https://github.com/Bernie-2020/bernie-targeting/tree/master/universes) to organize campaign data into a voter contact universes table.
+* A [Python script](https://github.com/Bernie-2020/bernie-targeting/blob/master/analytics/travel-time-targeting_v2.ipynb) to assign travel times to individuals within a fixed distance from a dictionary of campaign related events.

+Note, all of the above code is not actively maintained and will not run out of the box due to database dependencies.
+Please leave feedback via issues and we will do our best to respond.

 ## Data
 ### Modeling Frame: